-- Modern Western nations in the 20th Century: Russia - Modern Asian nations in the 20th Century: Japan - The changing world order (1945-2010): Terrorism and the Cold War
+- Modern Western nations in the 20th Century: Russia - Modern Asian nations in the 20th Century: Japan - The changing world order [1945-2010]: Peace.
+Conflict and the Nature of Terrorism

-Your internal assessment is based on your performance in class work, tests, mid-year examination, independent research assignments and essays.
+Your internal assessment is based on your performance in class work, tests, midyear examination, independent research assignments and essays.
 There is an external examination at the end of the year.